Health Research Bridging Salary Scheme

 It is not necessary to name any Co-applicants or Form Editors, unless you wish other people to be copied into notifications about your application or to be able to edit your application.

-This scheme is open to applications with a deadline of 12pm on Wednesday 16 June 2021.
-This is the deadline both for applicants to apply and for departments to give Departmental Approval.
+Stated deadlines are both for applicants to apply and for departments to give Departmental Approval.
 Applicants should ask their department if there is an earlier internal deadline for submission for departmental review.